Hopf dreams and diagonal harmonics

-\begin{remark} Observe that~$\widetilde\Psi_{n,r}(q_1,q_2)$ is symmetric in~$q_1$ and~$q_2$ for~$n \le 4$.
-This is obvious from the algebraic perspective since the alternating component~$\Alt(\DiagHarm{n}{r})$ is symmetric on the different sets of variables.
-However, this is surprising from the combinatorial perspective since $\dinv$ only depends on the top path~$\pi_r$ while $\col(\bpi)$ depends on the full Hopf chain~$\bpi = (\pi_1, \dots, \pi_r)$.
+\begin{remark} As in Remark~\ref{rem:qtsymmetry}, observe that~$\widetilde\Psi_{n,r}(q,t)$ is symmetric in~$q$ and~$t$ for~$n \le 4$.
+This is surprising from the combinatorial perspective since $\dinv$ only depends on the top path~$\pi_r$ while $\col(\bpi)$ depends on the full Hopf chain~$\bpi = (\pi_1, \dots, \pi_r)$.
 It is an open problem to find a bijection on Hopf chains (for~$n \le 4$) that would exchange the two statistics~$\dinv$ and~$\col$.
 This generalizes the symmetry problem of the $q,t$-Catalan numbers~\cite[Open~Problem~3.11]{Haglund-qt-catalan}. \end{remark}

-\begin{remark} It would be interesting if a statement similar to the shuffle conjecture~\cite{HaglundHaimanLoehrRemmelUlyanov} holds on Hopf chains for degree~$n \le 4$ and any number~$r$ of sets of variables.
-A analogous statement in the trivariate case was conjectured by F.~Bergeron and L.-F.~Pr\'eville-Ratelle in~\cite[Conj.~1]{BergeronPrevilleRatelle}. \end{remark}

-For~$n = 4$, we had to refine Tamari chains to Hopf chains and length of a longest chain in intervals to the collar statistic.
-We will see in the next Section that this should be refined even further for~$n = 5$.
+\begin{remark} In the case of two sets of variables, the bigraded Hilbert series of~$\Alt(\DiagHarm{n}{2})$ can be combinatorially expressed in terms of the pair of statistics $\area$ and $\dinv$ or $\area$ and $\bounce$ on Dyck paths.
+The zeta map sends $\dinv$ to $\area$ and $\area$ to $\bounce$.
+Therefore, as mentioned by D.~Armstrong, N.~A.~Loehr and G.~S.~Warrington in~\cite{ArmstrongLoehrWarrington-sweep}, one point of view is that rather than having three statistics we have one statistic $\area$ and a nice map zeta.
+It would be interesting to find more generalizations of the zeta map on chains of Dyck paths that allows us to describe the missing statistics in multivariate diagonal harmonics using the collar statistic.
+A first attempt to find such generalization could be related to the steep-zeta map suggested in Remark~\ref{rem_step_zeta_map}. \end{remark}